Bresha Webb

-Bresha Webb-Jones (born Breshae Renee Webb; May 6, 1984) is an American actress.
+Bresha Renee Webb-Jones (born May 6, 1984) is an American actress.
 She is known for her starring roles as Immunique Jefferson in the TV One comedy series Love That Girl!
 (2010–14) and as Renee Ross in the Starz comedy series, Run the World (2021–23).
 She has also had significant roles in the films Meet the Blacks (2016) and its 2021 sequel, Sextuplets (2019), and A Fall from Grace (2020).

 Early life

 Webb was born in Baltimore, Maryland, to Garfield and Shea Webb.
 In 2002, she graduated high school from Baltimore School for the Arts.
 She says that her parents have been a strong support system for her and that actors such as Angela Bassett and Will Smith were positive influences for her to pursue acting and comedy.
 She is a devout Christian.
 She has stated that she has a strong belief in keeping God first in her life and believes in prayer.
 In 2007, she graduated from California Institute of the Arts with a BFA in acting.